-Petitioners Randy H. Bunch, Steven L. Wible, and Harvey P. Hann, are individuals acting in their official capacities as members of the Fulton County Board of Commissioners and Fulton County Board of Elections, and thus are not corporate parties pursuant to Rule 29.6.
+Petitioners Stuart L. Ulsh and Randy H. Bunch are individuals acting in their official capacities as members of the Fulton County Board of Elections, and in their individual capacities as citizens of the Commonwealth of Pennsylvania and of the United States of America, and thus are not corporate parties pursuant to Rule 29.6.